syncfusion-content/wpf-docs/wpf/Chromeless-Window/Getting-Started.md

 ![Show or hide the maximize and minimize buttons](Getting-Started_images/MaximizeMinimizeButton.png)

-N> By default, the maximize and minimize buttons are not displayed in ResizeMode -`NoResize` even the value of those properties set as `True`.
+N> By default, the maximize and minimize buttons are not displayed in ResizeMode -`NoResize` even the value of `ShowMaximizeButton` and `ShowMaximizeButton` set as `True`.
 The maximize and minimize buttons are displayed only in the remaining resize modes such as `CanMinimize`, `CanResize`, `CanResizeWithGrip` on the basis of the `ShowMaximizeButton` and `ShowMinimizeButton` properties.

 ## Title bar icon